 Without optical aid, Capella appears as a single star, but it is in fact a binary system in which the components are both binary stars themselves.
 Other stars around the Capella system(s) are designated Capella C to G, and I to K, but they do not form part of the main system, being unrelated stars that fall within the same visual field as the Capella system proper.

-– Primary Binary System is comprised of two G-class stars, one being a G8III giant, and the other, a G0III giant.
-Capella Aa is calculated to have 3.05 solar masses, while Capella Ab is slightly less massive, with 2.57 solar masses.
-The primary pair has a circular, 0.76 AU orbit, with a period of 104 days.
+– Primary Binary System is comprised of two yellow G-class stars, one being Capella Aa, a G8III giant, with 3.05 solar masses; and the other Capella Ab, a G0III giant that is slightly less massive at 2.57 solar masses.
+The primary pair are separated by 0.76 AU, and have an orbital period of 104 days.
 The primary pair is a non-eclipsing binary, meaning that from our point of view, neither star passes in front of the other during their 104-day orbit around each other at a distance of 100 million kilometres.
 Both stars in the primary system have burnt all of their hydrogen, and as a result have morphed into giants, although their exact location on the main sequence is uncertain.
 The stars are now both cooling and expanding into the red giant phase, in a process that will take another several million years.

 – Companion Binary System; the companion system consists of two faint red dwarfs, Capella H and Capella L, located about 10,000 AU away from the primary system.
 However, the orbital period of the secondary pair is somewhat uncertain, since only about 300 of their orbit has been computed, but based on available data, it is thought that it would take about 400 years for the secondary pair to complete one orbit around the primary pair.